Fundamental or Elementary Particles, declared in the Standard Model, are considered Point Particles.

-Fermions are so-called mass carriers and appreciated as the base ingredient for matter.
-In the classical physics observed in everyday life, matter is any substance that has mass and takes up space by having volume.
-That includes atoms, and anything made up of these, but not other energy phenomena or waves such as light or sound.
+Fermions are known as mass carriers and are considered to be the basic building blocks of matter.
+In classical physics, which is observed in everyday life, matter is any substance that has mass and occupies space by having volume.
+This includes atoms and anything composed of them, but not other energy phenomena or waves, such as light or sound.

-Fermions are subdivided into two categories, being Leptons and Quarks.
-Leptons can be observed in naked form, while Quarks are a constituent of another particle.
-They have not been observed in a naked form.
+Fermions are divided into two categories: Leptons and Quarks.
+Leptons can be observed in their naked form, while Quarks are always constituents of other particles.

-The fundamental particle is there, but we can only observe it through its respective manifestations.
-It is not physically tangible and alike a pedestrian that marks its footprint but is afterward invisible as a person.
+The fundamental particle is present, but we can only observe it through its various manifestations.
+It is not physically tangible; it is much like a pedestrian who leaves footprints but has left the scene.

 Immanuel Kant argued the sum of all objects, the empirical world, is a complex of appearances whose existence and connection occur only in our representations.
 Kant introduces the thing-in-itself as follows: